BioTomateDE/AcornGM/README.md

 Since the modding system is not done, this frontend application is kind of useless now.
 To actually test (and please fix) the \[de\]serialization, **go to [LibGM](https://github.com/BioTomateDE/LibGM)** which has a main function as of now.
-I refactored the code for way too long
-(It's still not *that* good and readable tbh but it's my first rust project).

-You don't have to do the steps below yet since the frontend app is unfinished.
+You don't actually have to do the steps below yet since the frontend app is unfinished.

+## How to install for Windows (not yet)
+1. On the right, click on **Releases**
+2. Download the latest built release
+3. Run downloaded exe

-## How to install and use (developer mode)
+## How to install (developer mode)
 1. [Install Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) if you haven't already
 2. In your terminal, navigate to where you want to install the program (**not directly in your Documents folder!**)
 3. Clone this repository: `git clone https://github.com/BioTomateDE/AcornGM`